 A) Fill out application

-B) Contact references to give them the link.
+B) Contact references to give them the reference form link.

 C) You will be directed to contact us to schedule an Interview